RuslanNelipa/Adhash-Ask-SDK/README.md

 ### Public methods
 1. Setters for properties
+2. Request new Ad
-2. Callback for Analytics sent result
+3. Callback for Analytics sent result
-3. Request new Ad
-4. Callbacks for errors
+4. Callback for errors
+5. Callback for loading